 It all depends on the height at which you are going to impact the ball.
 We talked about eye height, but maybe you will be straight, with your legs bent or slightly suspended.
 So depending on this height, your end of gesture will be more or less high.

-In this player, we can notice that for the balls a little higher, his end of movement is downwards, the pala finishes its course at the height of the left pocket.
-For the others viboras, in support, the gesture ends under the non-dominant arm.
-For him and for his game, it is certainly the most suitable finish.
-Note that you can also complete a bandeja by wrapping your dominant arm around the neck like a sling.
-You end up with 3 different endings depending on the direction you want to give the ball.
-Low end of gesture to quickly drop the ball (high balls), end of gesture under the arm for balls that will bounce around the service box (halfway up), end of sling gesture to gain depth ( balls played close to the height of the net).
+In this player, we can notice that for slightly higher balls, his end of gesture is downwards, the pala ends its course at the height of the left pocket.
+For the other viboras, in support, the gesture ends under the non-dominant arm.
+For him and for his game, this is certainly the most suitable finish.
+Know that you can also finish a bandeja by wrapping your dominant arm like a scarf around the neck.
+You end up with 3 different ends of gesture depending on the direction you want to give to the ball.
+Low end of gesture to make the ball fall quickly (high balls), end of gesture under the arm for balls that will bounce around the service box (mid-height), end of gesture in scarf to gain depth (balls played close to the height of the net).

-Finally, we can notice that the player takes the time to finish his gesture well before taking back the net.
-If you find that you do not have enough time to regain your position, slow down your vibora.
+Finally, you can see that the player takes the time to finish his move before taking the net again.
+If you notice that you don't have enough time to get back into position, slow down your vibora.

 Photo credit: WPT